5280Ty/redshift-labs/infra-projects/daily-driver/readme.md

 Pop!_OS balances refinement and power better than most distributions.
 While I don’t worship System76, their engineering is respected.

-Until then, this Acer laptop is sufficient: it respects user control, does not require proprietary accounts, and does not enforce unexpected updates.
+Until I feel an upgrade is needed, this Acer laptop is sufficient: it respects user control, does not require proprietary accounts, and does not enforce unexpected updates.

 ---